Slick9000/docker-on-termux/README.md

 # alpine-on-termux
-setup alpine on termux with qemu, as well as other things.
+setup alpine on termux with qemu, as well as docker, tmux, curl and python.

 ## ☕ donations